-How Film Has Shaped The American Image Of Democracy
+How film has shaped the American image of democracy

 SIMON: Wesley Morris says...

-SIMON: Movies have been a common experience and even language in America.
-People of all backgrounds, regions, identities and faiths have said, I'll make him an offer he can't refuse.
-Here's to looking at you, kid.
-Show me the money.
-Let it go.
-And I am your king now.
+SIMON: Movies have been a common experience, even language, in America.
+People of all backgrounds, regions, identities and faiths have said, I'll make him an offer he can't refuse, play it again, Sam, show me the money, let it go, and I am your king now.
 But in a divided country in which people now get information and entertainment from so many different, separate silos, will movies still speak a common language about democracy?

 (SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.